jamilbar/XO-Game/README.md

 ## XO-Game

 ## Overview
-This project is a Tic-Tac-Toe Tournament game where players compete to achieve a winning streak on an `n x n` board.
+This project involves implementing the Tic-Tac-Toe game in Java, as part of an exercise for the Object-Oriented Programming (OOP) course.
+This project is a modified version of a Tic-Tac-Toe Tournament game where players compete to achieve a winning streak on an n x n board.
 Players can be either human or automated, with the latter employing various strategies.
 The game supports multiple rounds and can be played in a console-rendered mode or without rendering.

 ## Features
 - Supports human and automated players.